-In addition to driving sales online, Facebook is beginning to drive in-store sales and footfall too with features such as their Store Visits Ad Objective, enabling retailers to target users by geographical location.
+In addition to driving sales online, Facebook is beginning to drive in-store sales and footfall too with features such as their geo-targeting, enabling retailers to target users by location.

 Facebook attracts 2,234 million users to its platform monthly, and that’s excluding its other apps like Messenger, Instagram and WhatsApp (Statista).
 In addition, increased pricing and ad engagement has driven Facebook spend up, with 48% Y/Y spend growth (Merkle).